 While they may not be the most attractive of options, running tights can help you in your running training.
 Keeping you warm in the winter and adding extra support, wearing tights means you can spend less time worrying about the conditions and more time focused on running.

 One of the most obvious benefits of opting for tights over shorts or even sweatpants is the warmth they offer during the colder months.
+In the "old" days sweatpants were the thing.
+But they were also bulky and tended to flap around your legs.
 While it's true that you need extra warmth for winter running, you also don't want to be weighted down or get too hot during your run.

 Even if it's not too cold out, running tights can pull double duty by protecting the skin on your legs from the elements.
 Whether it's the hot sun or whipping wind, an extra layer on your legs gives you more protection.
 Because avid runners hit the pavement no matter what the weather, tights are an ideal way to protect skin without having to compromise on gear.